sanketjo96/tech-studies/README.md

    - Simple storage service, Public service
    - Service is global but you have to create buckets (container) at regional level
    - Bucket name must be globally unique
-   - Object storage unlike block storage like EBS
+   - Object storage unlike block storage like EBS, cant be attached with EC2
       - Object key - filename
       - Object value  - file data
       - No matter what - even you create heirachy of folder > file etc, the data stored in key value way